Skip to content

 Batch Payment Statuses

-These statuses help finance users understand where a batch currently sits in the process.
+These statuses help payment team users understand where a batch currently sits in the process.

 StatusMeaning